lochner-lw/logistica-remove_image_bg/README.md

 # Logistica – Remove Image Background Tool

-Logistica is a lightweight command‑line utility that turns any image into a PNG with a transparent background.
+**LogisticaRIBT** is a lightweight command‑line utility that turns any image into a PNG with a transparent background.
 It wraps the `rembg` library and runs entirely offline using **ONNX Runtime**.

 ## Prerequisites